Nedelis/sl3aio/docs/source/examples/general/accessing_the_table.rst

 Via EasySelector
 ~~~~~~~~~~~~~~~~
-The ``EasySelector`` class allows you to create complex selection criteria in pythonic way via operator
+The :py:class:`.EasySelector` class allows you to create complex selection criteria in pythonic way via operator
 overloading.
-At a start point, ``EasySelector`` has the record as the underlying object.
+At a start point, :py:class:`.EasySelector` has the record as the underlying object.
 Then you can
 use operators to control the selection.

 ..
 Note::
-    The ``EasySelector`` class just like the ``EasyTable`` automatically manages the executor when performing
+    The :py:class:`.EasySelector` class just like the :py:class:`.EasyTable` automatically manages the executor
-    common operations on the pinned table.
+    when performing common operations on the pinned table.

-    You can pin the table to a selector using the ``selector.pin_table(table)`` method or pass the table
+    You can pin the table to a selector using the :py:meth:`.EasySelector.pin_table` method or pass the table
-    to the constructor of the ``EasySelector`` class.
+    to the constructor of the :py:class:`.EasySelector` class.

 First create an instance: